Staphylococcus/brain-from-brane/docs/04-information-systems/4d-host-information-interactions.md

 ### **The Engine Threshold: From Organizational Agency to Agent-Mediated Agency**

 The transition from passive stabilization to semantic agency occurs not within information systems themselves, but through coupling to agents capable of autopoietic feedback loops, consistent with the **Engine Threshold Hypothesis** and ACAP's gradient agency ontology.
+In this framework, **crossing the Engine Threshold means embedding or coupling to an autopoietic engine that self-maintains its boundary by actively regulating the energy and matter flows it relies on**—thereby achieving energetic autonomy without necessarily "producing" energy internally.

 **Standalone vs. Agent-Coupled Systems:**